Hamas, Israel To Begin Fifth Hostage-prisoner Exchange - UrduPoint

 Israel and Hamas have completed four swaps under the first stage of the ceasefire agreement.

-Palestinians, led by the Hamas group , have so far freed 18 hostages in exchange for around 600 mostly Palestinian prisoners released from Israeli jails.
+Palestinian led by Hamas, have so far freed 18 hostages in exchange for around 600 mostly Palestinian prisoners released from Israeli jails.

 The ceasefire, mediated by Qatar, Egypt and the United States, aims to secure the release of 33 hostages during the first 42-day phase of the agreement.